STR-UPM/OBDH_LABS/README.md

 ## Documentation

-See the `docs` folder for a labotaory manual and othe documents.
+See the `docs` folder for a laboratory manual and other documents.